prachi-focused/TextSummarizerBot/README.md

-# Text Summarizer Bot
+# RAG-Powered Q&A Summarizer

-A simple text summarization bot built with LangChain and Groq API.
+A web content processing and question-answering system built with LangChain and Groq API.
+Uses RAG (Retrieval-Augmented Generation) to answer questions about web content.

 ## Prerequisites